chaseruskin/verb/README.md

 3. Analyze the logged comparisons for any errors

-Read [Verifying Hardware with Vertex](https://cdotrus.github.io/vertex/) book to learn more about Vertex and how to use it in your next hardware project.
+Read [Verifying Hardware with Vertex](https://cdotrus.github.io/vertex/) to learn more about Vertex and how to use it in your next hardware project.

 ## Installing